tanchekwei/VisualStudioCodeForCommandPalette/README.md

 ## Features
 - **Optimized for Performance**: Designed to remain fast and responsive, with a configurable page size.
 By default, it displays 8 items per page to ensure smooth interaction even with large project histories.
-- **Unified Launcher**: Launch both Visual Studio solutions and Visual Studio Code workspaces from a single, convenient interface.
+- **Unified Launcher**: Launch Visual Studio solutions, Visual Studio Code, Cursor, and Google Antigravity workspaces from a single, convenient interface.
 - **Window-Switching**: If a Visual Studio solution is already open, the extension will switch to the existing window instead of opening a new instance.
 - **Secondary Actions**: Access additional commands for each entry:
     - **Copy Path**: Copies the full file path of the solution, workspace, or folder to the clipboard.